aipescience/queryparser/docs/development.md

 ## Grammar development

 queryparser's grammar is written in antlr4 language.
-Each dialect's grammar stack consist of two files, a lexer that defines the symbols and words (any combination of characters), and a parser that defines the rules.
+Each dialect's grammar stack consist of two files.
+A lexer that defines the symbols and words (any combination of characters), including how to handle white-spaces.
+The parser defines the rules of the SQL languages.
 Both files can be edited with any text editor, however, PyCharm has an integrated antlr functionality and it makes development and grammar debugging much easier.